Tucker Szymkowicz – Executive Director

 She believes in the power of practice and has been writing a poem a day since 2006.
 Her daily poems can be found at https://ahundredfallingveils.com/.
 Favorite themes in her poems include parenting, gardening, the natural world, love, science, thriving/failure and daily life.

-Click on any of the above images to learn more about our wonderful faculty & staff.
+Click on any of the above images to learn more about and get contact information for our wonderful faculty & staff.